yusufozdenn/Euroleague-Player-Analysis-with-ML/README.md

 so the model predicted the Game score will be around 11.2

-I also checked the dataset and find similar values whereas the FG% was 0.5 and PTS was 14 and here's the GmSc results of them:
+I also checked the dataset and found similar values whereas the FG% was 0.5 and PTS was 14 and here's the GmSc results of them:

 ![Screenshot 2024-09-28 at 02 41 01](https://github.com/user-attachments/assets/855048a2-67e1-4c29-9e0a-9948650720b7)

-for further prediction testing i choose 3rd data which is far from my predictions against 35th data.
+for further prediction testing i chose the 3rd data which is far from my predictions against the 35th data.
-Even though I choose the further data,model's predictions seemed on point,at least on the MSE and RMSE values:
+Even though I chose the further data,model's predictions seemed on point,at least on the MSE and RMSE values:

 ![Screenshot 2024-09-28 at 02 49 31](https://github.com/user-attachments/assets/1faea1a0-f46d-425b-ad3b-26dcf4f4ae2b)